Prukutu/AOES-CLIM-WorkingWithData/_episodes/05-interpolating.md

 ~~~
 {: .language-python}

-This data has lats from S to N, so we don't need to reverse it.
+This data has latitudes from S to N, so we don't need to reverse it.
 Take a look at our model data.
-It is much lower resolution - there are only 64 points in latitude, 128 in longitude.
+It is much lower resolution that the observations we have been using - there are only 64 points in latitude, 128 in longitude.

 Also, this data appears to have different units than the obs data.
 We can change this.